PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-12 04:52:58
+Last updated: 2024-04-12 04:53:31
-Random Quote: I actually enjoyed being alone, solitude allowed me to think about important things. - Sheldon Cooper
+Random Quote: Our power comes from the perception of our power. - Mikhail Gorbachev